Vitamin D and Cancer Prevention

-I love being in the sunshine.
-I lie on the beach.
-I go outside most days, midday, for at least an hour during the summer.
+I love being in the sunshine, which is the most important natural source of vitamin D. I lie on the beach when possible, and go outside most days, midday, for at least an hour during the summer (using appropriate sunscreen protection!).
 When I am talking to a friend on the street, I always make sure we are standing in the sunshine.
-I go to warm, sunny places often and I have always had a voracious appetite for dairy products, including grass-fed, raw milk.
+I go to warm, sunny places often.

-I have also intermittently taken 4,000 to 5,000 IU of vitamin D (cholecalciferol) daily.
+I have also intermittently taken 4,000 to 5,000 IU of supplemental vitamin D (cholecalciferol) daily.

 Have your vitamin D level tested once a year.
 When these levels are low, add supplemental vitamin D and retest until the levels are appropriate.

 As a younger adult, I had never had my own vitamin D levels tested, because I thought that it just wouldn't be possible for me to have low levels of vitamin D.

 When I finally had my vitamin D levels checked.
 I was shocked.
 My vitamin D 25-OH (25-hydroxy D) level was a whopping 31.
 The doctor told me this was just fine.
 The range my doctor's office considers to be normal is 20-100 ng/mL.
 Quite a range, wouldn't you say?

 However, I knew differently.
 The minimum healthy vitamin D level is 50 ng/mL (see chart) and 50 is too low if you are fighting cancer or a chronic illness such as fibromyalgia or irritable bowel syndrome (IBS) or if you simply want to reduce your risks of these health troubles.